SCLW/Circuitry-Based-Sound/readme.md

 # Circuitry-Based Sound

-Circuitry-Based sound is an ongoing seminar at [University of Arts and Design Karlsruhe](https://www.hfg-karlsruhe.de/ "University of Arts and Design Karlsruhe").
+"Circuitry-Based Sound" is an ongoing seminar at [University of Arts and Design Karlsruhe](https://www.hfg-karlsruhe.de/ "University of Arts and Design Karlsruhe").
 It focuses on electronic sound synthesis and parametric interfacing.
-It's examining musical characteristics of electronic sound generators and processors and comparing different approaches on how to design electronic sound modules.
+It's examining musical characteristics of electronic instruments and comparing different approaches on how to design electronic sound modules.
 Due to the measures against the coronavirus spread in 2020, the seminar’s workflow had been adapted to the restrictions and therefore was hold on-line.

 Based on previous's semesters studies of logic chips for sound creation and its musical applications, the course focused on computer aided circuit design and professional PCB manufacturing processes to build custom-made instruments.
 Participants were guided to use the latest technology, production chain and global logistics to develop, design and produce circuit boards for musical use.
-This allowed the participants to easily create circuit boards with more variable features and adjustable parameters than hand soldered protoboards or breadboards.
-During the seminar, several experimenter boards for CMOS logic chips were designed and used for a live performance across the Federal Prosecutor's office in Karlsruhe.
+This allowed the participants to easily create circuit boards with more variable features and adjustable parameters than hand soldered protoboards or solderless breadboards.
+During the seminar, several experimenter boards for CMOS logic chips were conceived and built.
+The boards were used for a live performance in front of the Federal Prosecutor's office in Karlsruhe.
 The developement of this project is documented here.

 # Unconventional Electronic Sound
 ## Classical Sound Synthesis

 Aside from the established way of using electronics to generate and process sound, which can be found in analog synthesizers, there are also unconventional applications of electronics to create sound or experimental music, which will be introduced below.
 Analog synthesizers apply techniques like subtractive synthesis to produce audio.
 A common concept of the analog signal flow is filtering the output of an oscillator and shaping the overall volume.
 Variations of this concept can be found in most synthesizers, both analog and digital.
-Parameters can be altered through control signals, which offers a wide range of musical expression, like tuning oscillators in a 12-tone musical scale or key triggered envelopes for volume, filters or other effect processors.
+Parameters can be altered through control signals.
+This offers a wide range of musical expression, like tuning oscillators in a 12-tone musical scale or key triggered envelopes for volume, filters or other effect processors.
 To obtain these functionalities, circuits of analog synthesizers are relatively complex, involve a high part count and require often precision components.

 ## CMOS Chips for Sound Creation